leomorpho/goship/README.md

 |   |-- funcmap # Custom template functions
 |   |-- htmx # HTMX lifecycle helpers
 |   |-- middleware # Middleware for the app
-|   |-- msg # Show custom messages in the UI, TODO: move
 |   |-- repos # Repositories
 |   |-- routes # Think of these as the controllers in a traditional MVC framework
 |   |-- services # Services on the Container struct